Here are key excerpts from our Presence Playbook:

 - A conflict is brewing within or between teams

-- A colleagues goes on international assignment
+- A colleague goes on international assignment

 Timing: Before the high-stakes moment begins.
 Not during.
 Not after.
 The value is in preparation.